 - Deviled Egg Potato Salad (No mayo!): I call this salad the best of both worlds – deviled eggs salad mixed with potato salad.
 Traditionally made with mayonnaise, this salad is a party classic.
 However, in my healthier version here, I used my creamy avocado salad dressing instead of mayo.
 While you can certainly use mayo, creamy avocado sauce took this amazing egg salad to the next level.

-- Tuna Stuffed Avocados by Downshiftology: I wanted to share one of my friend Lisa’s recipes as her beautiful blog is full of great Whole30 recipes.
+- Tuna Stuffed Avocados by Downshiftology: I wanted to share one of my friend Lisa’s recipes, as her beautiful blog is full of great Whole30 recipes.
 If you have friends who are following a Whole30 diet, I think this healthy appetizer would be perfect for your football dinner menu.

-- Meat and Cheese Platter: I know that a cheese and charcuterie food is not much of a “healthy” food.
-However, a small and tasteful set up of hand picked cured meats and gourmet cheeses would be an easy way to get your friends excited so I am sharing it here.
+- Meat and Cheese Platter: I know that cheese and charcuterie food is not much of a “healthy” food.
+However, a small and tasteful setup of hand-picked cured meats and gourmet cheeses would be an easy way to get your friends excited so I am sharing it here.
 If you agree, my guide to how to set up the best meat and cheese platter might come in handy as you prepare for Sunday football gatherings.

 Healthy Game Day Food / Dinners

 While most of us are usually satisfied with snacks, I also wanted to include a few “dinner” worthy healthy game day food ideas to serve your friends during the football season.

 From heartwarming chilis to tacos to crock pot recipes, the next 12 healthy football dinner ideas are guaranteed to impress.
 Make these main course recipes and accept all the compliments.